 Tom Ness, Tropics and Minnesota Trail Curator - Minnesota Zoo

 This course is designed for current studbook keepers.
 Please check the status of your studbook before applying!
-You'll find a list of official AZA TAG/WCMC approved studbook keepers in the Conservations Programs Database.
+You'll find a list of official AZA TAG/APM approved studbook keepers in the Conservations Programs Database.
 If you are not listed as an official studbook keeper and believe this is an error please contact the Conservation Department.